npci/falcon/examples/README.md

 1. **Deploy Org2 ICA**

-You need to create an admin secret like we did for ROOTCA and update [examples/fabric-ca/ica-org2.yaml](./fabric-ca/ica-org2.yaml) with your secret.
+You need to create a kubernetes secret with the one registered with rootca identities registration job and update [examples/fabric-ca/ica-org2.yaml](./fabric-ca/ica-org2.yaml) if you're creating a different secret name.
 Or create the secret mentioned in this file if you do not want to change it.
 Once done, apply the following.
 ```
 # helm install ica-org2 -n org2 helm-charts/fabric-ca -f examples/fabric-ca/ica-org2.yaml
 ```